nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `upload INDEX`

 Upload the medical file.
-File must be in either in pdf, bmp, jpg, png or gif format.
+File must be in either in pdf, jpg, png or format.
 This index file can contain additional information about the patient, such as medical history, test results, or treatment plans.